shawalli/archizer/tasks/tasks-prd-amazon-order-archiver.md

 - The sample data files contain real Amazon page structures that should be used to develop and test the selectors
 - Order "112-8383531-6014102" should be used for live testing to validate the implementation works with real Amazon data
 - Mock data should be created for unit tests to avoid dependencies on external services
-- All DOM manipulation should be designed to work across the three supported page formats (your-account, css, legacy)
+- All DOM manipulation should be designed to work across the three supported page formats (your-account, css, your-orders)

 ## Tasks